olets/git-random/README.md

 * Created the file N4BEpKZ….txt
 ```

-Notice that `conflict/a` and `conflict/b` both modified the txt file starting with N4BEpKZ.
+Notice that `conflict/a` and `conflict/b` both modified the txt file the name of which starts with "N4BEpKZ".

 If you try to rebase `conflict/b` with `conflict/a`